dmzoneill/jira-creator/README.md

 source ~/.bashrc.d/jira.sh
 ```
-This sets up the environment for our tool.
-Replace the values with your own.

----

-### 2️⃣ Link the command-line tool wrapper
+### 🔗 2.
+Link the command-line tool wrapper

+Make the wrapper script executable and create a symbolic link to it in your bin directory.

 ```bash
 chmod +x jira_creator/rh-issue-wrapper.sh
 sudo ln -s $(pwd)/jira_creator/rh-issue-wrapper.sh /usr/local/bin/rh-issue
 ```
-This makes the rh-issue command globally accessible.

----

-### 3️⃣ Run it
+### 🚀 3.
+Run it

+Invoke the tool with the 'create' command, followed by the type of issue and a brief description.

 ```bash
 rh-issue create story "Improve onboarding experience"
 ```
-This creates a JIRA story with a given title.

 ---

 ## 🧪 Usage & Commands

+Below are the various uses and commands you can leverage when using the jira-creator.

 ### 🆕 Create Issues

+Create new issues of various types.
+Use the `--edit` flag to open the issue in your `$EDITOR`, or use `--dry-run` to print the payload without creating the issue.

 ```bash
 rh-issue create bug "Fix login crash"